 Are you planning to go to law school but don't know what to major in for your undergrad studies?

-Ask people what the best majors for law school are, and most of them will say a major in something business- or law- related.
-But law school applicants with a major in the liberal arts stand a better chance of getting into a top-ranked law school.
+Ask people what the best majors for law school are, and many will say a major in something related to business or law.
+But some data shows law school applicants with a major in the liberal arts stand a better chance of getting into a top-ranked law school.

 Law schools want applicants with the below majors because these courses provide students with the research, critical thinking, and analytical skills to cope with the law school curriculum.